 When do I apply for Optional Practical Training

 An F-1 student who has maintained his/her status for at least 9 months may be eligible for Optional Practical Training.
 He/she may apply up to 90 days prior to completion of study or within 60 days after completion of study.
 No job offer is required to apply for this option.
-This application is recommended by the IC and authorized by USCIS.
+This application is recommended by the Kearney Center and authorized by USCIS.

 Are there any scholarships for international students?

 Minnesota State University, Mankato offers two scholarships for internationals.
 The first is the Cultural Contribution Scholarship program which grants a tuition rate of just 10% more than in-state for all new undergraduate students their first semester.
 Students currently need to complete at least 12 credits for a letter grade and maintain a 2.5 GPA for the semester.
 Students must also volunteer at least 25 hours each semester to continue the scholarship.
 For more information refer to the CCS portal in Engage.
 The second scholarship is from the International Endowment Fund, a fund developed by supporters of the international community.
 Scholarships are given each year to current international students.
 Applications are available in the Spring Semester for the following year.